wujy28/tp/docs/DeveloperGuide.md

 4. Sorting patients by age

    1. Prerequisites: List all patients using the `list` command.
 Multiple patients in the list.
-At least 2 different ages (i.e. birthday) among all patients in the list.
+At least 2 different ages (i.e. birth years in birthdays) among all patients in the list.

    2. Test case: `sort age`<br>
       Expected: Patient list is sorted according to `age`, where patients with default birthdays/ages are placed on top,